khan-rafin-ahmed/Clink/apply_attendee_count_fix.md

 2. Navigate to SQL Editor
 3. Copy and paste the following SQL to fix the attendee count consistency issue:

-**Note**: This SQL has been fixed to remove `CREATE INDEX CONCURRENTLY` commands that cause transaction block errors in Supabase migrations.
+**Note**: This SQL has been fixed to:
+- Remove `CREATE INDEX CONCURRENTLY` commands that cause transaction block errors
+- Fix ambiguous `user_id` column references that caused SQL errors
+- Properly structure CTEs to avoid correlated subquery issues

 ```sql
 -- Fix attendee count consistency across profile and event detail pages